 A well-woman exam is an essential part of preventive care for teens and women.
 The physicians at the Center for Women’s Health provide well-woman exams and health screenings with expertise and compassion.
-The Center for Women’s Health offers outstanding care to women of all ages at their offices in Sugar Land, Wharton, and Richmond, Texas.
-Schedule your annual well-woman exam, by calling the office or schedule a consultation online today.
+The Center for Women’s Health offers outstanding care to women of all ages at their offices in Sugar Land, and Richmond, Texas.
+Schedule your annual well-woman exam, by calling the office or scheduling a consultation online today.

 Like an annual physical, a well-woman exam is an integral part of preventive healthcare.
 Your well-woman exam is an opportunity for your gynecologist to identify any health problems in the early stages when treatment is most likely to be successful.

 It is also an opportunity to discuss your reproductive health with your doctor, ask questions, and address any new symptoms or concerns.

 During your well-woman visit, your caring physician reviews your complete health history and performs a pelvic exam and a breast exam.
 Depending on your individual needs, your well-woman visit may also include:

 - Contraception counseling